mrkazawa/border-chain/src/benchmark/clients/README.md

 vagrant@actor4:~$ cd ~/src
 vagrant@actor4:~$ npm run isp

-# open new terminal
+# open a new terminal
 vagrant@actor2:~$ cd ~/src
 vagrant@actor2:~$ npm run owner

-# open new terminal
+# open a new terminal
 vagrant@actor6:~$ cd ~/src
 vagrant@actor6:~$ npm run vendor

-# open new terminal
+# open a new terminal
 vagrant@actor5:~$ cd ~/src
 vagrant@actor5:~$ npm run gateway

-# open new terminal, run the service benchmark
+# open a new terminal, run the service benchmark
 vagrant@actor7:~$ cd ~/src
-vagrant@actor7:~$ npm run service-client-benchmark-access # for access authorization vagrant@actor7:~$ npm run service-client-benchmark-handshake # for secret key handshake vagrant@actor7:~$ npm run service-client-benchmark-resource # for accessing resource using secret key
+vagrant@actor7:~$ npm run service-client-benchmark-access # for access authorization vagrant@actor7:~$ npm run service-client-benchmark-handshake # for the secret key handshake vagrant@actor7:~$ npm run service-client-benchmark-resource # for accessing resource using the secret key
 ```

-Results will be shown directly in the console.
+The results will be shown directly in the console.

-**Note**: The result of the benchmark will vary depending on the host machines, where you perform the benchmark.
+**Note**: The benchmark result will vary depending on the host machines where you perform the benchmark.
 Moreover, our benchmark can leverage the multi CPUs that the guest machines have.